Don't write - speak!

-This saying is attributed to Oscar Wilde - the chap on the right.
-But this blog is really about a gentleman who bears no resembance whatever to the famous Victorian man of letters.
-This blog is about Sean.
+This saying is attributed to Oscar Wilde - the chap in the photo.
+But this blog is really about a gentleman who's nothing like the Victorian man of letters.

 His newsletters just weren't hitting the spot